tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 [![Testing quadrant]({{ site.baseurl }}/images/posts/2015-11-02-continuous-delivery/unit-test.png)]({{ site.baseurl }}/images/posts/2015-11-02-continuous-delivery/unit-test.png){:target="_blank"}

-## The deployment pipe line
+## The deployment pipeline

-If you aren't familiar with CI you don't know what a deployment pipeline is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipe line has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipe line usually were made manually in the past.
+If you aren't familiar with CI you don't know what a deployment pipeline is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipeline has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipeline usually were made manually in the past.

 At an abstract level, a deployment pipeline is an automated manifestation of